HUHY Stay Well This Winter logo BCT.pngThe NHS is preparing earlier than ever this year for what is expected to be another challenging winter.

 If you need urgent mental health support, our mental health crisis line is here to help 24 hours a day, seven days a week.

 Alternatively, the Shout text messaging service is also available 24/7 if you are unable to call.
-Text 'BLUE' to 85258 to start a conversation, via text, with a trained volunteer, who will provide free and confidential support.
+Text 'SHOUT' to 85258 to start a conversation, via text, with a trained volunteer, who will provide free and confidential support.

 In a life-threatening medical emergency, go to A&E immediately or call 999.